 You will never get to the top of the mountain if you give up at the bottom.
-So, in keeping with our determination to keep motoring on for as long as possible we have decided to put together a small challenge on the first weekend of July 2021.
-Bob, Lowri and Will, along with some of our more adventurous family, friends and colleagues are going to attempt the Welsh Three peaks – the hard way.
-Hopefully the weekend’s activity, as well as being a lot of fun will raise some much-needed funds for research into MND and also for our local hospice at Skanda Vale.
+So, in keeping with our determination to keep motoring on for as long as possible we decided to put together a small challenge on the first weekend of July 2021.
+Bob, Lowri and Will, along with some of our more adventurous family, friends and colleagues completed the Welsh Three peaks – the hard way.
+The weekend’s activity, as well as being a lot of fun has raised some much-needed funds for research into MND and also for our local hospice at Skanda Vale.

-The challenge will take place over the weekend of the 2-4th of July 2021 and is in 5 stages.
+The challenge took place over the weekend of the 2-4th of July 2021 and was in 5 stages.

 Stage 1, 2nd July:

 Climb Mount Snowdon, the highest peak in Wales at 1085 metres,

 Distance – 7 miles (there and back)

 Cycle from the foot of Snowdon to the foot of Cader Idris.
 49.7 miles with a climb of 1142 metres (3747 ft) and decent of 861 metres (2828 ft) approx. 5 hours.

 Stage 3, 3rd July: